OpenZeppelin/cairo-contracts/docs/ERC20.md

 ### `symbol`

-Returns the symbol of the token.
+Returns the ticker symbol of the token.

 Parameters: None.